scale-tone/scale-tone.github.io/_posts/2019-09-02-how-to-serve-static-content-with-azure-functions.md

 ---
-title: How to serve your static content with Azure Functions.
+title: How to serve static content with Azure Functions.
 permalink: /2019/09/02/how-to-serve-static-content-with-azure-functions
 ---
 ![teaser]({{ site.url }}/images/functions/teaser1.png)
-# How to serve your static content with Azure Functions.
+# How to serve static content with Azure Functions.

 ## **Easy!**